eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 - Time redundancy
 - Physical redundancy

-With **information redundancy** extra bits are used to provide the ability to recover from flipped/incorrectly read bits (e.g., checksums) {% cite distributed-systems -l 431 %}.
+With **information redundancy** extra bits are used to provide the ability to recover from flipped/incorrectly read bits (e.g. checksums) {% cite distributed-systems -l 431 %}.

 With **time redundancy** operations are retried in the case of timeouts {% cite distributed-systems -l 431 %}.